 Romina joined Watsi on January 4th, 2017.
 Five years ago, Romina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Romina's most recent donation supported Lesina, a loving and hardworking mom from Malawi, to fund treatment for uterine fibroids.
+Romina's most recent donation supported Lydiah, a 39-year-old vegetable vendor from Kenya, to fund leg surgery so she can walk again.

 Lesina is a married mother of two.
 Her firstborn was born in 1995 and has special needs that require a lot of support from Lesina.
 Lesina likes spending a lot of time with her and ensures her safety all the time.
 Her other child is 13 and is a 5th grade student.
 Lesina sells tomatoes at a nearby market while her husband is a driver.
 They own a three-bedroom iron sheet-roofed house for shelter.
 She also raises some local chickens with free-range farming, but shared that most of them were stolen.
 Currently, her family has no land where they can do farming and usually has to buy food from the market.
 Lesina was well until 2019 when she started having a lot of abdominal pains and other symptoms.
 She went to a clinic and was given medication which helped for while.
 But, her condition kept recurring.
 In 2020, she started feeling a hard mass on the left side of her abdomen and when she came to the hospital again the clinician ordered a cancer screening for her.
 During the procedure, the nurse felt a mass that is suggestive of uterine fibroids.
 She was referred to a gynecologist who after scanning and examination confirmed the diagnosis of uterine fibroids and ordered surgical intervention of a procedure called total abdominal hysterectomy (TAH) which is the full removal of the uterus.
 Fibroids are abnormal growths that develop in or on a woman's uterus.
 Sometimes these growths become quite large and cause severe abdominal pain and heavy bleeding.
 If left untreated, fibroids can continue to grow, both in size and number and the symptoms will become worse.
 The fibroids' pain may increase and the heavy bleeding may become worse leading to anemia which may be fatal.
 After the surgery, it is expected that Lesina will stop having abdominal pains and heavy bleedings and will lead a full, healthy life.
 She is scheduled for surgery on January 3rd and is appealing for financial support.
 Lesina says, “I have heard that some uterine fibroids can burst and cause serious problems, I don’t want that to happen to me.
 My handicapped firstborn needs me in sound health to continue caring for her.
 Kindly support my surgery.”